Pearl McBroom: Career

-McBroom interned at Bellevue Medical Center in New York City in 1954-55.
-She completed her residency at Columbia University Research Wing and UCLA Medical Center in 1955-57 (the first woman of any race to complete graduate studies in medicine there), and went on to her Fellowship in Cardiology at University of Southern California, 1957-58.
+McBroom interned at Bellevue Medical Center in New York City in 1954–55.
+She completed her residency at Columbia University Research Wing and UCLA Medical Center in 1955-57 (the first woman of any race to complete graduate studies in medicine there), and went on to her Fellowship in Cardiology at University of Southern California, 1957–58.

-From 1958-1962 she was a NIH Grants Research fellow, and at the same time was a Board Member at the Frederick Douglass Child Development Center and the University of Chicago.
+From 1958 to 1962 she was a NIH Grants Research fellow, and at the same time was a board member at the Frederick Douglass Child Development Center and the University of Chicago.

 In 1960 as the heart specialist in Cedars of Lebanon Hospital she developed a new method to observe how atherosclerosis affects coronary blood vessel tissues.
 She later practiced with her husband Dr. Marcus McBroom at Ross Medical Center Los Angeles, where they completed a two-year study on the effect that male and female hormones may have on coronary heart disease.

 Following her divorce from Marcus McBroom in the mid '60s, Pearl McBroom continued in private practice in Century City, Marina Del Rey and Pacific Palisades Highlands.
 Following the death of her mother Augusta Riley in 1976, she expanded her focus to include holistic and preventative approaches, including energetic medicine.
 Advances in medical computer technology allowed her to combine her classic training with cutting edge German technology and an understanding of Chinese acupuncture meridians, nutritional advice, and sensitivity to psychological/spiritual support.
 Starting in the 1970s she was involved with the Siddha Yoga Foundation.